second-state/meetups/README.md

 | How the Dapr API helps you build better microservices in Wasm | Yaron Schneider            |   [Download here](/mtv-meetup-1109/dapr_wasm.pdf)     |       [Watch here](https://youtu.be/q86Ujo8B_5I)          |
 | Wasm in ByteDance                                             | Wilson Wang & Varun Gupta, |    [Download here](/mtv-meetup-1109/webassembly_in_bytedance.pdf)     |      [Watch here](https://youtu.be/DdDF_UZO5IQ)           |

-## Docker Day Meetup Sillicon Valley on 12/15/2022
+## Microservices with WebAssembly Singapore on 11/09/2022

 > This meetup's venue is sponsored by [Shopee](https://shopee.sg/) and organized by Second State.